 Yarnwork Ministry: Comfort and Joy – Beth Crosby

 A significant yarn project undertaken by some members of Comfort and Joy is crocheted or knitted prayer shawls.
-While the crocheter or knitter is working, she (or he) is infusing the shawl with prayers on behalf of anyone in need of strength while undergoing medical procedures, comfort after a loss, peace and patience during an illness and recovery.
+While the crocheter or knitter is working, she (or he) is infusing the shawl with prayers on behalf of anyone in need of strength while undergoing medical procedures, comfort after a loss, or peace and patience during an illness and recovery.
 The shawls have also been given in celebration for events such as a marriage.
 These shawls are blessed by the Rector at a Sunday service and distributed free of charge to anyone who requests one, carrying the prayers and good wishes to the recipients.
 When the recipients wrap themselves in the shawl, they will feel the comforting arms of God.

-The Prayer Shawl groups at Holy Comforter and St. Thomas Episcopal Church in Towson have recently joined together.
-They meet the second Saturday of each month and alternate their meeting spots between Holy Comforter and St. Thomas’.
+The Comfort and Joy groups at Holy Comforter and St. Thomas Episcopal Church in Towson have recently joined together.
+They meet the second Saturday of each month and alternate their meeting spots between Holy Comforter and St. Thomas.
 You don’t have to know how to knit or crochet to be a part of this special ministry.
 Members of this group would be happy to teach you!
 For more information please contact Beth Crosby at [email protected] or 410-252-2711.